 • April 1, 1961 – APF Final Report – shows how APF research was used to lobby against air pollution regulations also full of industry talking points eg hysterical air pollution compaigners, economic cost/benefit arguments ,more research necessary, no controls on stationary sources … etc

-States that “In November, 1958, the U.S. PHS sponsored a Nat.
-Conf. on Air Pollution in Wash.
-D.C.
-Purpose of the conference was to assess the atmospheric pollution problem in the United States in all its social, political, and scientific aspects.
-The proceedings of the conference were published … it still serves as an excellent resume of the state of our knowledge of air pollution matters as of that date.”
-[This is the conference in which API S&F Committee Exec Sec / Shell executive Charles A. Jones called CO2 “harmless”]
+The report states that in November, 1958, the U.S. PHS sponsored a National Conference on Air Pollution in Washington, D.C.
+According to the APF’s Final Report, the purpose of the conference was to assess the atmospheric pollution problem in the United States in all its social, political, and scientific aspects.
+“The proceedings of the conference were published … it still serves as an excellent resume of the state of our knowledge of air pollution matters as of that date.”
+[It was at this conference that the Executive Secretary of the American Petroleum Institute’s Smoke & Fumes Committee, Shell executive Charles A. Jones described CO2 as “harmless.”

 • November 13, 1961: Report of API Advisory Committee to API Air and Water Conservation Committee – “defensive data” mentions that Air Pollution Foundation will disband.